jamesshore/quixote/docs/QElement.md

 });
 ```

-**Deprecation Warning:** This method may be deprecated in a future release.
+**Deprecation Warning:** This method may be removed in a future release.
 Use the `should` assertions available on QElement's [properties](#properties) instead.

 #### element.diff()

 ```
-Stability: 1 - Experimental
+Stability: 0 - Deprecated
 ```

 Compare the element's descriptors to a set of expected values.
 This is the same as [`QElement.assert()`](#elementassert), except that it returns a string rather than throwing an exception.